Skip to contents

 #> # smuse_bsk <dbl>, smuse_th <dbl>, smuse_ts <dbl>, radio <dbl>, …

-# Rows with the 5 lowest survey weights
+# rows with the 5 lowest survey weights

 slice_min(d, order_by = weight, n = 5)